 What Our Staycations Look Like

 In our home, staycations aren’t strict or meticulously planned.
-They vary depending on the day, the climate, and everyone’s mood.
-There are days that are sluggish and quiet, and days that are busy and full of having a good time
+They vary depending on the day, events, the climate, and everyone’s mood.
+There are days that are sluggish and quiet, and days that are busy and full of having a good time.

 Here’s how we shape our staycations around different kinds of days.